Saturn Vue: First generation (2002)

 Four-cylinder Vues use the Ecotec I4.
 The L81 V6 from the L-Series and five-speed Aisin AF33 automatic transmission were initially offered, but starting in 2004, all six-cylinder Vues were equipped with Honda's 250 hp J35A3 engine and a Honda transmission.
-The four-cylinder Vue was available with the VTi continuously variable transmission (CVT) until GM canceled it for 2005 due to reliability issues.
+The four-cylinder Vue was available with the VTi continuously variable transmission (CVT) until GM canceled it for 2005 due to reported poor reliability.

 The Vue received a facelift for the 2006 model year.
-Upgrades included a redesigned interior with higher-quality materials, a new bumper and grille, and some minor cosmetic pieces to the exterior.
+Upgrades included a redesigned interior with higher-quality materials, a new bumper and grille, and minor cosmetic pieces to the exterior.
 OnStar, cruise control, and automatic headlights became standard.
-However, GM badges were not added to the side of the vehicle until GM took over production from Saturn for the second generation Vue.
+However, General Motors (GM) "Mark of Excellence" badges were not added to the side of the vehicle until GM took over production from Saturn for the second-generation Vue.